-1. Trash sweep operating correctly.
+- 1. Assure the trash sweep is operating correctly.
 The frequency of the sweep should be set as necessary to maintain a clean screen, with a minimum operation of at least once per hour.
-Operate the air flush as specified by the project biologist to maintain a clean screen.

-2. Hand clean trapezoidal section as often as required to maintain in clean condition, with a minimum of once per day.

-3. Check overflow weirs to make sure they are operating correctly, perform maintenance as required.
+Operate the air flush as specified by the project biologist to maintain a clean screen. - 2.
+Hand clean trapezoidal section once a day or as often as needed to maintain a clean condition. - 3.
+Check overflow weirs to make sure they are operating correctly, perform maintenance as required.

-4. There should be no gaps between screen panels or damaged panels in the inclined screen.

-5. Lights at the dewatering structure should be turned off at night, unless needed for personnel access, to encourage fish to move downstream volitionally.
+- 4. There should be no gaps between screen panels or damaged panels in the inclined screen. - 5.
+Lights at the dewatering structure should be turned off at night, unless needed for personnel access, to encourage fish to move downstream volitionally.